-Don't make payments for amended returns with electronic funds transfer (EFT).
+Don't make payments for amended returns with EFT.
 This also applies to e-filed amended returns.
 For paper returns, you may pay online or include a check or money order with your return.
 For e-filed returns, you may pay online or send a check or money order separately.
-If you mail your payment separate from your return, write "Amended" on the payment and include a completed Form OR-20-V with the "Amended" box checked.
+If you mail your payment separate from your return, write "Amended" on the payment and include a completed Form OR-20-V with the amended box checked.